 - Housing affordable to people of all income levels was consistently identified as a priority need by stakeholders and public participants.
 In particular, seniors, families, people with disabilities, low- to moderate-wage employees of businesses based in Salem, and individuals experiencing homelessness or transitioning from homelessness are most impacted by the cost of housing.
 Purchase prices are out of reach for low- and moderate-income households trying to become homeowners, and renters are vulnerable to displacement due to rent increases and evictions. - Much of Salem's housing stock is in century-old, 2-4 family structures.
+Over 80 percent of the housing stock was built before 1979.
 Due to the frequent presence of stairs, lead paint, code violations, and in some cases discrimination, it can be difficult for families, disabled, senior, and minority households to find housing appropriate to their needs.
 Many homeowners are in housing that is inadequate or does not fit their needs because they cannot afford repairs or modifications, access financing, or find alternative housing.